Committee

 Andrew Ward

-Vice Chair / Social Media
+Social Media (interim)

 Andrew began his archaeological career as a volunteer on the community excavation at Randal Manor, Shorne Woods Country Park prior to starting his degree in Ancient History at The University of Kent, Canterbury in 2014.
 During his time at university he volunteered with the Kent Historic Environment Record and the Thanet Trust for Archaeology.